Peer Gynt (Grieg): Original score, Op. 23

 The complete score of the incidental music includes several songs and choral pieces.
 The complete score was believed to be lost until the 1980s and has been performed in its entirety only since then.
 (See the article on Ibsen's play for a list of notable productions, including concert performances of the incidental music.)

 It was originally orchestrated for: one piccolo, two flutes, two oboes, two clarinets in A, two bassoons, four horns in E, two trumpets in E, three trombones, a tuba, timpani, cymbals, bass drum, triangle, harp, and strings.

 Suites

 Over a decade after composing the full incidental music for Peer Gynt, Grieg extracted eight movements to make two four-movement suites.
-The Peer Gynt suites are among his best-known works, however, they initially began as incidental compositions.
+The Peer Gynt suites are among his best-known works, although they began as incidental compositions.
 Suite No. 1, Op.
 46 was published in 1888, and Suite No. 2, Op.
 55 was published in 1893.
 A typical rendition of both suites lasts 20 to 35 minutes.